A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

 \item[Accessibility] The accessibility, level of detail, or level of complexity describes how much intellectual effort the explainee has to bring up in order to understand the simulatable parts of the explanation.
-Thus, the perception of complexity heavily depends on the end-user, which is mirrored in the complexity metric discussed later in \autoref{sec:taxonomy.metrics}.
-In general, one can differentiate between representations that are considered \emph{simpler}, and such that are more \emph{expressive but complex}.
-Because accessibility refers to the simulatable parts, this differs from the decomposable transparency level: For example, very large decision trees or very high-dimensional (general) linear models may be perceived as globally complex by the end-user.
+Thus, the perception of complexity heavily depends on the end-user, which is mirrored in the human-grounded complexity / interpretability metric discussed later in \autoref{sec:taxonomy.metrics}.
+In general, one can differentiate between representations that are considered \emph{simpler} and such that are more \emph{expressive but complex}.
+Because accessibility is a precondition to simulating the parts, it is not the same as the transparency level.
+For example, very large, transparent decision trees or very high-dimensional (general) linear models may be perceived as globally complex by the end-user.
 However, when looking at the simulatable parts of the explanator, like small groups of features or nodes, they are easy to grasp. \begin{examples} Accessibility can indirectly be assessed by the complexity and expressivity of the explanation (see \autoref{sec:taxonomy.metrics}).
-To give some examples: \emph{Simple} presentations are \forexample linear models, general additive models, decision trees and Boolean decision rules, Bayesian models, or clusters of examples (cf.~\autoref{sec:taxonomy.problemdefinition}; more \emph{complex} are \forexample first-order or fuzzy logical decision rules. \end{examples}
+To give some examples: Simple presentations are, \forexample, linear models, general additive models, decision trees and Boolean decision rules, Bayesian models, or clusters of examples (\cf \autoref{sec:taxonomy.problem}); generally, more complex are, \forexample, first-order or fuzzy logical decision rules. \end{examples}

 \item[Privacy awareness] Sensible information like names may be contained in parts of the explanation, even though they are not necessary for understanding the actual decision.
-In such cases, an important point is privacy awareness \cite{calegari_integration_2020}: Is sensible information removed if unnecessary, or properly anonymized if needed? \end{description}
+In such cases, an important point is privacy awareness \cite{calegari_integration_2020}: Is sensible information removed if unnecessary or properly anonymized if needed? \end{subparagraphs}